RMerl/asuswrt-merlin/README-merlin.txt

      all LEDs
    - Entware easy setup script (alternative to Optware - the two are mutually exclusive) (not available on RT-AC56/RT-AC68/RT-AC87)
-   - Experimental SNMP support (from Asus)
+   - Full SNMP support (based on experimental code from Asus)

 Disk sharing: